Enabling SSL for Innoslate v4.11 and below

 </security-constraint>

-- Note: This applies to all applications on the Tomcat instance.
-For Innoslate only, add this to
+- Note: For Innoslate only, add this to

 Final Step: Restart Tomcat and Verify